Understanding Cat Allergies: Causes and Treatment

 But what about when the strategies require more than just a dustpan and a purifier?
 Medication can be a trusty sidekick in this battle.
 Over-the-counter antihistamines might dull your body’s dramatic response to Mr. Whisker’s dander.
 For more severe cases, your doctor could prescribe corticosteroids or other medications to keep the allergic reactions at bay.

 Occasionally, immunotherapy, also known as allergy shots, may be suggested by an allergist.
 It takes commitment, as you’ll be looking at a long-term treatment plan, but it’s all about playing the long game.
 Imagine – building up your tolerance to cat allergens over time?
-That is like transforming from the allergy-prone hero into an allegen-defying warrior!
+That’s like transforming from the allergy-prone hero into an allegen-defying warrior!

 Lastly, let’s not forget the power of self-care.
 Staying hydrated, eating a balanced diet, and taking care of your overall wellbeing can contribute enormously to managing allergies.
 It’s a full-circle approach, where your general health can have a positive effect on reducing allergy symptoms.